Its-suLav-D/cse212-final/draft-2-tree.md

 With the basic Idea of trees, lets shift our gear to Binary Search Trees and see how it works and how it implements the CRUD operation like the Linked List.
 There are many trees structure like binary search trees, heaps and tries however we will be focusing on binary search trees.

+### Tree Traversal

+There are some patterns that we use in trees to traverse.
+These usage patterns can be divided into the three ways that we access the nodes of the tree.
+The difference between these patterns is the order in which each node is visited.
+The three traversal are called preoder, inorder, and postorder.
+Let's now demistify what these three orders are:

+> \*Note Left subtree tree is always visited before right subtree, and only the position changes in these three different Traversal Method.

+1. Pre-order: Root -> Left -> Right.
+In this traversal method we visit the root node first, then go though all the left subtree and then visit the right subtree
+2. In-order: Left -> Root -> Right.
+In this traversal method, we visit the left subtree first, visit the root node and finally the right subtree
+3. Post-order: Left -> Right -> Root.
+In this traversal method, we visit left subtree, right subtree followed by the visit of the root node.

+##### Facts about Binary Search Tree

+Here are some facts about binary search tree that maybe helpful for you people.

+> 1. Inorder Traversal of BST is an array sorted in the ascending order.
+> 2. Successor means after node i.e the next node, or the smallest node after the current node.
+In order to find the successor we go once to the right and then as many time as left as we possibily can.
+> 3. Predecessor means before node i.e the previous node, or the largest node before the current.
+In order to find the predecessor we go once to the left and then as many time as right as we possibily can.

 ### Binary Search Tree 𐂷

 A BST follows a data that keys less than the parent node are found in the left subtree, and the keys that are greater than parent are found in the right sub tree.
 A binary search tree must have at most two children.
 This property is also known as bst property.